AppGharage/Epay-Docs/source/docs/event-listeners.md

 `getConfig($key)`

-Returns a specific setting from `config.php`
+Returns a specific setting from `config.php`. <br>Dot notation (e.g. `getConfig('collections.posts.items')` can be used to get nested items.

 ---

 `setConfig($key, $value)`

-Adds or modifies a setting in `config.php`
+Adds or modifies a setting in `config.php`. <br>Dot notation can be used to set nested items.

 ---